TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

 Test files created during this lab should go into the `MiniJava-tests-types` project.
 {: .notice .notice-warning}

-The deadline for submissions is November 15th, 23:59.
+The deadline for submissions is November 23rd, 23:59, together with the deadline for assignment 9.
 {: .notice .notice-warning}

 ### Grading